L3-iGrant/cookie-mgmnt/README.md

 	| cookies | Mention which cookies are used for this purpose|
 	| required | Value- `true` or `false` If true, user won't be able to disable the cookie of this purpose.|

+### Calling the consent banners from your web files

-4. Copy the head scripts from **Cookies.html** to the pages where the Cookie Consent is required.
+1. Copy the head scripts from **Cookies.html** to the pages where the Cookie Consent is required.

 **Head Scripts**
 ```html